sharpmachine/wakeupmedia.com/wp-content/plugins/admin-menu-editor/readme.txt

 * When Admin Menu Editor is installed in `mu-plugins` or activated via "Network Activate", only the "super admin" user can access the menu editor page.
 Other users will see the customized Dashboard menu, but be unable to edit it.
 * It is currently not possible to install Admin Menu Editor as both a normal and global plugin on the same site.

+== Screenshots ==

+1. Plugin interface
+2. A sample menu created by the plugin
+3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.1.12 =
+* Fixed several more small CPT-related bugs that would cause the wrong menu to be marked as current.
+* Tested on WP 3.5-beta2.

+= 1.1.11 =
+* Tested on WP 3.4.2 and WP 3.5-alpha-21879.
+* Fixed a visual glitch related to the arrow that's used to expand menu settings.
+In certain situations clicking it would cause the arrow icon to be briefly replaced with multiple copies of the same icon.
+* Fixed the position of the URL and capability dropdown lists.
+Now they should show up directly under the corresponding input box instead of appearing some distance down and to the right.
+* Fixed the size of the toolbar buttons - now they're perfectly square.
+* Fixed a rare bug that would sometimes cause the wrong menu to be marked as active/expanded.
+* Only display the survey notice on the menu editor page, not on all admin pages.

+= 1.1.10 =
+* Added a new user survey.
+The notice will only appear for users who didn't complete or hide the previous one.
+* Fixed a number of bugs in the code that determines which menu should be expanded.
+* Fixed compatibility issues on sites running in SSL mode.

+= 1.1.8 =
+* Fix author URL (was 404).
+* Tested on WP 3.4.1
+* Update plugin description.
+Some notes were no longer accurate for the current version.

+= 1.1.7 =
+* Tested on WP 3.4
+* Fixed a rare "failed to decode input" error.
+* Fixed menus not being expanded/collapsed properly when the current menu item has been moved to a different sub-menu.
+* Added a shortlist of Pro version benefits to the editor page (can be hidden).

+= 1.1.6.1 =
+* Tested on WP 3.3.2
+* Added a user survey.

+= 1.1.6 =
+* Tested on WP 3.3.1.
+* Fixed a couple 404's in the readme and the plugin itself.

+= 1.1.5 =
+* Fixed an error where there would be no custom menu to show.
+* Removed the "Feedback" button due to lack of use.
+You can still provide feedback via blog comments or email, of course.

 = 1.1.4 =
 * Fixed the updater's cron hook not being removed when the plugin is deactivated.